vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 Subdomain segmentation can be implemented in three ways:

-1. Using a direct subdomain address, such `news.yourdomain.com`, where both the  P1 sender (envelope sender) and P2 sender (header sender) use the subdomain (e.g., `news@news.yourdomain.com`).
+1. Using a direct subdomain address, such `news.yourdomain.com`, where both the P1 sender and P2 sender use the subdomain (e.g., `news@news.yourdomain.com`).
 2. Setting only the P1 sender to a subdomain (if supported by your email provider, such as SendGrid) allows SPF alignment in relaxed mode (assuming your DMARC policy uses the default `aspf=r` tag).
 For example, SPF aligns with subdomain `news.yourdomain.com` as the P1 sender, while the email is still sent from your primary domain `yourdomain.com` as the P2 sender (e.g., `news@yourdomain.com`).
    - DMARC policy tag `aspf=r` (SPF relaxed mode): In this mode, the authenticated signing domain and the sender domain can be subdomains of each other and still be considered aligned.
 3. Using an SPF macro that points to a subdomain allows you to continue sending from your main domain, but only from a fixed/static sender address (e.g., `news@yourdomain.com`).